stephenhandley/type-of-is/README.md

 # Description

-Sensible / unsurprising JavaScript type detection and comparison using a combination of ({}).toString and constructor.
+Sensible / unsurprising JavaScript type detection and comparison using a combination of ({}).toString and constructors.

 ### Built in objects / primitives